TayKaunda/rustactix_rhai/README.md

 # rustactix_rhai
-simple arithmetic script written in rhai and rust
+simple arithmetic(division, multiplication and addition) script written in rhai and rust